 Notes on the Text

-[line 25] He took the Wine cf. the account of Jesus’s institution of the Eucharist in the first three gospels:
+[line 25] He took the Wine: See the accounts in the New Testament of Jesus’s institution of the Eucharist, commonly called ‘Holy Communion’:.
+[D.H.]

 After the same manner also he took the cup, when he had supped, saying, this cup is the new testament in my blood; this do, as oft as ye drink it, in remembrance of me.

 (1 Cor.
 11, 25.)

 Jesus saith unto them, Come and dine.
 And none of the disciples durst ask him, Who art thou, knowing that it was the Lord.